SamarthBonthala/VDA/README.md

 **Step 3**: Enter number of partitions needed (only a power of 2 is allowed)

 When partitions greater than number of nodes is entered, the code exits with a message saying "Partitioning not possible" hence tackling the corner case
+In case of the input not being power of 2, it will prompt asking you for input again.

 **Output Format**

-Partitions at all levels of the recursion are printed on the command line
+The required partitions are printed on the command line.

 **Modular Approach**